 Distressed Areas Economic Revitalization Act

-In FY 2017, there were no recipients of the Enterprise Zone Wage Credit.
+In FY 2019, there were no recipients of the Enterprise Zone Wage Credit.
+The awarding of wage credits under the Distressed Areas Economic Revitalization Act was discontinued as of July 1, 2015.

 Motion Picture Production Tax Credit